FOREX-Yen near 4-year low as Fed minutes boost dollar

 While the minutes were described by some analysts as having a hawkish tinge, others discounted them because they did not reflect a dismal March payrolls report released after the meeting.

-The minutes helped the euro retreat from its one-month high versus the dollar.
-The common currency slipped to $1.3054 , down 0.1 percent from late U.S. levels and off Wednesday’s one-month high of $1.3122
+The euro retreated further from its one-month high versus the dollar.
+The common currency slipped to $1.3054, down 0.1 percent from late U.S. levels and off Wednesday’s one-month high of $1.3122.

 The euro fetched 129.77 yen,, after having touched a fresh three-year high of 130.57 the previous day.

-Elsewhere, the Australian dollar slipped 0.2 percent after Australia’s jobless rate rose unexpectedly to its highest in more than three years in March.
+Elsewhere, the Australian dollar slipped 0.3 percent after Australia’s jobless rate rose unexpectedly to its highest in over three years in March.